tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/python.md

 Then, follow the steps provided on the website.

 {{% warning %}}
-During the installation you will be asked whether you want Anaconda Python to be added to your PATH. **Click yes!**
+During the installation, you will be asked whether you want Anaconda Python to be added to your PATH. **Click yes!**
 Even if the installation window gives a warning about adding it to your PATH, please still check that box.
 {{% /warning %}}

-Note that the installation of Anaconda may take about 5-10 minutes, dependening on how fast your computer is.
+Note that the installation of Anaconda may take about 5-10 minutes, depending on how fast your computer is.

 {{% warning %}}
 **For Windows Users**